hmchen47/DataScience/RefCards/NeuralNets.md

     + Dropout
     + Generative pre-training

-### A Review of the Underfitting and Overfitting Trade-off

 + [Underfitting](../ML/MLNN-Hinton/a13-HyperParam.md#31-a-review-of-the-underfitting-and-overfitting-trade-off)
   + unable to reduce the error for either the test or training set
   + cause: an under capacity of the machine learning model